-Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’Reality Show To Be Cancelled After Only One Season?
+Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’ Reality Show To Be Cancelled After One Season?

-Kylie Jenner’s reality show, Life of Kylie, has received quite a bit of criticism after only a handful of episodes airing, and now it seems that the series, which follows the youngest of the Kardashian-Jenner clan, will perhaps be cancelled.
+Kylie Jenner’s reality show, Life of Kylie, has received quite a bit of criticism after only a handful of episodes airing, and now it seems that the series, which follows the youngest of the Kardashian-Jenner clan, will perhaps be canceled.

-The entrepreneur’s ultra -famous family have maintained a healthy fan base due to their long-running reality series, Keeping Up With The Kardashians.
+The entrepreneur’s ultra-famous family have maintained a healthy fan base due to their long-running reality series, Keeping Up With The Kardashians.
 However, ratings have been falling off in the most recent seasons of the show.
 Life of Kylie was reportedly intended to boost ratings for KUWTK.
 Yet, Kylie’s spin-off attempt has fallen flat and has steadily only had roughly a million viewers per episode.

 As for how Kylie is taking the news regarding ratings of her reality series, the 20-year-old is apparently “devastated.”
 The Daily Star relays the words of a source regarding how the response is affecting the star.